jaskeerat789/ray-tracer/README.md

 - [ ] Improve Runtime (current focus)
 - [ ] Cleaning the code
 - [ ] Complete test for the vector Algebraic functions
-- [ ] Create a Azure deployment branch
-- [ ] Create a AWS deployment branch

 ## Thank you!